 Your initial refund check represents the contributions and interest posted to your account as of the date of the refund.
 If additional contributions and interest are posted to your account after your initial refund check is issued, a second check will be mailed approximately four months later.

-Defined Benefit Supplement account: After you terminate employment, CalSTRS is required by law to wait six months before we can issue a check for the balance of your Defined Benefit Supplement account.
+Defined Benefit Supplement account: After you terminate employment, CalSTRS is required by California law to wait six months before we can issue a check for the balance of your Defined Benefit Supplement account.
 Your Defined Benefit Supplement funds will continue to earn interest during this waiting period.
 If you return to CalSTRS-covered employment within the six-month waiting period, you will not be eligible for a Defined Benefit Supplement termination benefit.

-Under California law, CalSTRS can distribute only one Defined Benefit Supplement termination benefit within any five-year period.
+Additionally, under California law, CalSTRS can distribute only one Defined Benefit Supplement termination benefit within any five-year period.
 If you later return to CalSTRS-covered employment and apply for a refund before five years have passed since payment of your last Defined Benefit Supplement termination benefit, CalSTRS cannot process your Defined Benefit Supplement payment until the five years have passed.

 Do I have a Defined Benefit Supplement account?